Byron Bay: Notable people

+In popular culture

 John Macgregor's 1986 novel Propinquity is partly set in Byron Bay and nearby Mullumbimby.
 The 2008/2009 ABC drama series East of Everything, written by Deb Cox and Roger Monk, is set in the fictional town of Broken Bay which is based on a somewhat more run-down version of Byron Bay and its surrounds, with much of the filming taking place in and around Byron Bay including obviously recognisable landmarks such as the lighthouse and local beaches.
 Parts of the 2014 film The Inbetweeners 2 take place in Byron Bay.
 The town also features in the 2016 open world racing video game, Forza Horizon 3 and is where the Horizon Byron Bay Festival is situated.
 In July 2019 Byron Bay was used in Neighbours for the return storyline for Dee Bliss.

 The driver's license of Zak in Fern Gully (1992) indicates that he resides in Byron Bay, suggesting that the plot of the movie occurs in Australia.